 The first line, yang, shows a person bound with the hide of a yellow ox and unable to take action.
 The ties are meant to slow down changes that may be happening prematurely.

 The second line, yin, shows one who makes changes when the proper time has come.
-There will be good fortune.

 The fifth line, yang, shows that powerful people make changes just as the tiger changes its stripes.
 They are methodical and gain the faith and well wishes of everyone involved.